SSWConsulting/SSW.Rules.Content/rules/do-you-use-dev-tunnels-to-test-local-builds/rule.md

 ### Tunnel Type
 - Private: Testing yourself on mobile device
-- Organization: Need feedback from others within the organisation
+- Organization: Need feedback from others within the organization
-	- Public
-		○ When the other two options are no possible (.e.g.
+- Public: When the other two options are no possible (.e.g.
 Web hooks).
 In this case I recommend using Temporary tunnels so that the URL is no longer available once you've closed visual studio

 ## Resources